sanskrit-lexicon/MWS/mwauthorities/readme.md

 This xml document follows the structure as specified in the Relax NG schema mw-authorities.rng; which, I think, is derived from the compact syntax form of mw-authorities.rnc.

+The mwauthorities_init.txt file is a  slightly simplified version of MWWorksAuthorsCurrentMarkup3.xml.
+It was originally created by an xsl transformation of the xml file, but also includes two revisions for

+* the author Kielhorn
+* the title kOzItaki-brAhmaRa

 The linkmwauthorities_init.txt file contains the link between the literary source abbreviations appearing in monier.xml and the records appearing in